 For the person on the receiving end, this might feel great at first.
 However, it can quickly become overwhelming.

-Devaluation: When the Narcissist Begin to Deprecate Their Partner
+Devaluation and Narcissistic Abuse: When the Narcissist Begin to Deprecate Their Partner

 For most couples, when the honeymoon stage wears off things begin to fall into a predictable pattern or routine.
 You can and still do love your partner dearly.
 However, that initial euphoria usually wears off.
 And yet, this is the time when most couples start growing closer in many ways and learning how to work together as partners.